EVENTS

 ● Supporting policy coherence, data-driven governance, and social inclusion.

-This high-level event will mark the culmination of the RALExILA project – a European initiative co-funded under Erasmus+ – which has supported Member States in developing transparent, accessible, and interoperable ALE registries.
-These registries are a key enabling factor for the effective and equitable implementation of ILAs, and for safeguarding the right to lifelong learning in practice.
+This high-level event marked the culmination of the RALExILA project – a European initiative co-funded under Erasmus+ – which supported Member States in developing transparent, accessible, and interoperable ALE registries.

 The conference will provide a platform to: